difcul/aw/5_building_web_services/README.md

 ## Controller

 Let's create the file RestController.php that will unpack and dispatch the requests internally.
-In the folder _.htaccess_, we are forwarding all the requests to the file _RestController.php_ with a key named "view" to identify the request.
+In the file _.htaccess_, we are forwarding all the requests to the file _RestController.php_ with a key named "view" to identify the request.
 Create the file _RestController.php_ to identify the request and dispatch the request to methods that will handle it: